Although the City of Long Beach had no way of knowing, when Friday morning, March 26, 1977 dawned, the city would never be the same again.

 On April 20, 2008, the Toyota Grand Prix of Long Beach staged the final race in Champ Car's long and storied history, with Australia's Will Power taking the checkered flag.

-In May 2008, the Grand Prix Association of Long Beach signed a five-year agreement with the INDYCAR to run the IndyCar Series beginning in 2009.
+In May 2008, the Grand Prix Association of Long Beach signed a long-term agreement with INDYCAR to run the IndyCar Series beginning in 2009.
 Dario Franchitti won the inaugural IndyCar event before a packed house, ensuring the race's success in the new era.
 Ryan Hunter-Reay was the first American to win the race since Michael Andretti in 2002 with his 2010 win.
 England's Mike Conway took the 2011 race, his first IndyCar Series win and the second consecutive for team owner Michael Andretti's Andretti Autosport.
 Power, now driving with the "powerful" Team Penske, won the 2012 race.
 In 2013, another first happened - Japan's Takuma Sato took the checkers, becoming the first Japanese driver to win - and be on the podium - in the race's long history.
+Conway came back in 2014 to win the 40th running of the Grand Prix.